How to shape results in Azure AI Search

 Tips for unexpected results

-Occasionally, the content of seaarch results are unexpected.
+Occasionally, query output isn't what you're expecting to see.
 For example, you might find that some results appear to be duplicates, or a result that should appear near the top is positioned lower in the results.
 When query outcomes are unexpected, you can try these query modifications to see if results improve:

 Change